Party Rental Companies Make The Same Mistakes. Repeatedly.

 You don’t need to dress up in a black spandex outfit and dangle from ropes above a computer to acquire information about your competitors and their businesses.
 Most businesses offer details about their products and services on websites or social media pages.
 Or, even easier, just call them and ask what they offer.

 12. Price Yourself Competitively … and Wisely

-Over the summer we compiled some research data on average bounce house rentals, which we used to help explain how much to rent a bounce house to customers for.
+A couple years ago, we compiled some research data on average bounce house rentals, which we used to help explain how much to rent a bounce house to customers for.
 Give those articles a read.
 They should help you price your rentals more competitively!

 13. Avoid Being Excessively Frugal

 As your business grows, your profit margins will expand.
 You’re making more money, and you can feel yourself being pulled by two opposing forces.
 On one hand, you could invest that money back into your business and continue the growth.
 But, on the other hand, shouldn’t you be keeping hold of that cash for a rainy day?
 I’m sure some of you might be thinking something a bit different, too … that new video game console I just bought would look pretty dope on a new 60” flat screen TV, right?

 When that little voice tells you to do anything but invest in your business and maintain growth, tune it out.
 Many companies find themselves stagnating because they were too frugal (or too wasteful) with their earnings.